Sorocaban knife: History

 Of uncertain origins, the Sorocaban knife probably began its development at the end of Brazil's colonial period, achieving its defining characteristics around the 1830s, during the Empire, according to iconographic evidence of the time.
 The uncommon enterçado construction technique may have been used due to the relative difficulty to obtain or manufacture good blades in Brazil before the 20th century, making it necessary to repurpose broken imported sword blades and adapting them to a new, locally manufactured, handle.

 Even though it was also manufactured in other cities of São Paulo and Paraná, the toponym Sorocabana derives from the fact that the city of Sorocaba used to be an important center of its manufacture and probable place of origin.
-Since the discovery of iron mines in Araçoiaba, in 1597, by Afonso Sardinha, the region of Sorocaba attracted rustic small-scale smelters.
+Since the discovery of iron deposits in Araçoiaba, in 1597, by Afonso Sardinha, the region of Sorocaba attracted rustic small-scale smelters.
 However, only in 1810, after the transfer of the Portuguese court to Brazil, did King John VI of Portugal grant permission for large scale industrial exploitation of the ore, allowing for the appearance of many local and foreign cutlers in the city.
 Also during the 19th century, the centrality of Sorocaba in the network of trading routes established by the tropeiros allowed for its diffusion throughout the southern hinterlands of the country and consolidated the relationship between the city and the knife.
 A versatile weapon, the Sorocaban knife was widely used in several internal conflicts in Brazil, such as the War of Canudos and Constitutionalist Revolution.

 From the end of the 19th century onward, the Sorocaban knife became industrially mass-produced, and most makers began replacing the enterçado construction technique with a full tang structure.
 In some cases, the blades were imported from Solingen, and received final assembly and finish in Brazil, such as the knives made by Domingos de Meo.
 The knife also became very common in São Paulo's rural areas, being used not only as a self-defense weapon but also as tool for daily use.
 In modern times, they have been mostly replaced by other implements and weapons, but antiques and premium handmade knives are highly sought after by collectors for their historical, aesthetic and cultural value.